damithab7/zenInstitute/README.md

 <h3>User Roles and Permissions:</h3>
 The application will cater to different user roles with specific functionalities and data access restrictions.
-Here are some potential user roles and functionalities (specific details can be customized based on Zen Institute’s needs):
+Here are some user roles and functionalities
 <br></br>
 • <b>Student</b>: View and update their personal information (with certain restrictions).
 View their class schedules and details.
 View their payment history and current